adelaalfar/play-form-kludge/README.md

 what I did wrong or what to try next.

 Second, the Scala template code in views.helper is pretty opaque for Java Play developers with only elementary understanding of Scala.
-In the "Play for Java" book now in early release at Manning, the authors claim that only a simple understanding of Scala (i.e. for loops, conditionals, and variable substitution) is necessary.
+In [Play for Java](http://www.manning.com/leroux/), the authors claim that only a simple understanding of Scala (i.e. for loops, conditionals, and variable substitution) is necessary.
 I disagree.
 The Scala template code is a nice demonstration of the language's capabilities for composability, but it comes at the cost of readability for those who are not proficient in Scala.